evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Plus/_index.md

 ## Drivetrain

 VinFast VF8 Plus has an all-wheel drive system supported by two motors, one on each axle.
+The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 175 mm.

+### Drive modes

+The VinFast VF8 Plus lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
+The driver can choose between 3 modes:

+- Eco Mode: Efficent throttle.
+- Normal Mode: Balanced throttle.
+- Sport Mode: Dynamic throttle.

 ### Brakes

+The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
+The front discs are 375mm, and the rear discs are 341mm.

+[Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
+[Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) or coasting is not available in this model.
+You can choose between two stopping modes for one-pedal driving.
+Roll mode causes the vehicle to roll until it stops by itself, and creep mode will creep the car forward at low speed.
+You can adjust how strong regen you get when you lift the foot.
+There are two levels.

 ## Exterior